 The restaurant has racked up a number of accolades in its five years of operation.
 Website bestthingsnj.com called it the best BBQ in the state, and it also garnered an honorable mention in Food & Wine’s “Best BBQ in Every State 2018.”

 BBQ restaurants tend not to last long in the Central New Jersey region.
-Some that have managed include Hambone Opera in the Trenton Farmers Market, which is open only Thursday through Saturday from 9 a.m. to 4 p.m., and 1911 Smoke House BBQ in Trenton, which opened in 2015.
+Some that have managed to last include Hambone Opera in the Trenton Farmers Market, which is open only Thursday through Saturday from 9 a.m. to 4 p.m., and 1911 Smoke House BBQ in Trenton, which opened in 2015.

 The Smoke-N-Grill, which had been a popular spot in Hamilton for several years, picked up and moved to Wall earlier this year, and Brothers BBQ, which opened in 2017 in the former location of Funni Bonz BBQ, closed in 2018.